 - Most important of all: Celebrating your do-overs is a powerful demonstration of your faith in the fullness of God’s forgiveness and mercy.
 (Even the best Sunday School lesson doesn’t touch it.)

 If we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 1 John 1:9

 How one mom changed her habits, starting with do-overs

 Making a new habit of modeling and celebrating grace-filled do-overs has been at the heart of many families’ journey of transformation.
 God’s grace in our messy, sinful conflicts gives us the power to change.

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Romans 12:2

 “In the beginning, my do-overs were numerous times a day.
-As I continued to practice evaluating, repenting, apologizing, and trying again, I started to notice that sometimes I would stop myself right in the middle of an immature interaction and try again.
-Then, one day, I realized my do-overs were getting less and my wisdom-filled responses started becoming more of who I was… God has been using my continually trusting Him in the midst of my own misbehavior to change my heart, over time.”
+As I continued to practice self-awareness, repenting, apologizing, and trying again, I started to notice that sometimes I would stop myself right in the middle of an immature interaction and try again.
+Then, one day, I realized my do-overs were getting less and my wisdom-filled responses started becoming more of who I was… God has been using my continually trusting Him in the midst of my own misbehavior to change my heart over time.”